cytoscape/cytoscape/README.md

 1. Execute the following command:
     - Create new folder under current working directory: ```./cy.sh init```
     - (Optional) Specify target directory: ```./cy.sh init /path/to/new/cytoscape/source/code```
-1. Now you can see a new sub-directory (also) named **cytoscape**, which contains the subprojects:
+1. Now you can see a new subdirectory (also) named **cytoscape**, which contains the subprojects:

 ```
 cytoscape     <= parent level directory
 ├── README.md
 ├── cy.sh
-├── cytoscape     <= sub-project sub-directory
+├── cytoscape     <= subproject directory
 │   ├── README.md
 │   ├── api
 │   ├── app-developer